- Home

 Care can be a difficult topic to discuss with loved ones.
-This is because it’s not uncommon for those in need of care to associate it with a loss of independence, or even failure – which can bring on stress or other strong emotions.
+It’s not uncommon for those in need of care to associate it with a loss of independence, or even see it as a failure – which can bring on stress or other strong emotions.

-This means that conversations around care often benefit from plenty of sensitivity, patience, and cooperation; as well as a conscious effort to help your loved one see the many benefits of receiving care.
+This means that conversations around care often benefit from sensitivity, patience, and cooperation; as well as a conscious effort to help loved ones see the many benefits of receiving care.

 Naturally, this isn’t always straightforward.
 So, to try to make things a little easier, we’ve put together seven ideas to think about when talking to a loved one about care.
 We hope you find them useful.